clicon/clixon/example/main/README.md

 * `example_netconf.c` Netconf callback plugin
 * `Makefile.in`       Example makefile where plugins are built and installed

 ## Compile and run

 Before you start,
+* You must configure with: `--enable-optyangs` to run the main example.
 * Make [group setup](../../doc/FAQ.md#do-i-need-to-setup-anything-important)
 * Setup [restconf](../../doc/FAQ.md#how-do-i-use-restconf)

 ```
     cd example